Sen. Ted Cruz wants El Chapo to pay for border wall

 The bill, formally called The Ensuring Lawful Collection of Hidden Assets to Provide Order, was first introduced in 2017.

-After a trial that lasted three months, Guzmán was convicted Tuesday by a New York jury on charges that included engaging in a continuing criminal enterprise, international distribution of drugs, use of firearms and cocaine distribution conspiracy.
+After a three-monthlong trial, Guzmán was convicted on Tuesday by a New York jury on charges that included engaging in a continuing criminal enterprise, international distribution of drugs, use of firearms and cocaine distribution conspiracy.

 He faces life in prison and is set to be sentenced in June.